Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Results

-The $Z(X,Y)$ map shows a complex and intricate structure containing diverse substructures.
-It is observed a gradient of the vertical coordinate $Z$ along the entire length of the $Y$ axis.
-Superimposed on this large-scale gradient is a series of peaks and valleys, some of which show larger vertical displacements.
+The $Z(X,Y)$ map shows a complex structure at different scales.
+A gradient of the vertical coordinate $Z$ is seen along the entire length of the $Y$ axis.
+Superimposed on this large-scale gradient there is a series of peaks and valleys, some of which show larger vertical displacements.
 The Galactic disk is corrugated with different amplitudes and spatial scales.
-One of the more striking substructures is located in the solar neighborhood, between $-1.0$ and $1.2$ kpc in the $Y$ coordinate, where the $Z$ vs. $Y$ gradient makes deeper, reaching a $Z$ amplitude close to $200$ pc.
+One of the more striking substructures is located in the solar neighborhood, between $-1.0$ and $1.2$ kpc in the $Y$ coordinate, where the $Z$ vs. $Y$ gradient becomes deeper, reaching a $Z$ amplitude close to $200$ pc.
 The averaged $Z$ shows a negative value of $-20.9$ pc within a 50 pc radius around the Sun and of $-17.5$ pc on the whole region under study.
 These heights are within the range of values obtained by other authors for different tracers with different ages and Galactic locations \citep[see][and references therein]{Elias2006a, MAAS2008, Everall2022}.
 The $\sigma_Z$ map also provides a rough estimation of the Galactic plane height scale.
 This dispersion, as already pointed out in \citetalias{ACCD1991}, accounts for the intrinsic Galactic $Z$ dispersion, the precision of individual $Z$ measurements, and the inherent errors in the Kriging interpolation.
 We got an average estimate of $\sigma_Z = 77.4$ pc for the G-YOC sample, similar to that found by other authors for young stellar populations in this region \citep{MA2001, Piskunov2006, Zari2018, Kounkel2020}.

+\citet{Pantaleoni-Gonzalez2021} state that the main features observed in the 3D map of their OB stars sample are similar to those of the 3D map of YOCs derived 30 years earlier \citepalias{ACCD1991}.
+The same can be said of the comparison of the map obtained in this work and that of 1991: a) there is a global $Z$ gradient along the axis parallel to Galactic rotation; b) the III Galactic quadrant appears to be located, in large extension, below the Galactic plane; c) the steeper spatial gradient in $Z$ appears close to the Sun; and d) the overall appearance of the disk is that of a corrugated surface, like an egg crate that has undergone huge deformation, giving rise to a not necessarily periodic distribution of peaks and valleys of different amplitude.

 $V_Z(X,Y)$ shows some large- and intermediate-scale similarities with the spatial map but a clumpier kinematic structure at shorter scales.
 The velocity gradient observed in $V_Z$ is remarkable along the total length of the $Y-\,$axis.
 Overimposed to this general trend, a much steeper vertical velocity gradient is observed in the central region, limited by a 2.0 kpc side box.
 These steps gradients, at both $Z$ and $V_Z$ variables, and their spatial coincidence with the location of the classical GB, are features that need to be inserted into any global scenario for explaining the phase structure of the young Galactic disk.